 Office telephones are not to be used for personal calls.
 Except in an emergency, students will not be called to the office to receive a telephone call.
+Arrangements for after-school plans need to be made in advance.

-A student may possess a cellular telephone or other electronic communication devices (ECD) in school, on school property, at after school activities and at school-related functions.
-Locations within the school will be designated as okay for cellphone use, these areas will be marked with a green signal (hallway, lunchroom, commons, etc.).
-Individual classrooms will be marked as yellow which means each individual teacher will decide the appropriate use of cell phones (at the beginning of the year each teacher will provide a classroom policy that will be enforced and supported by the administration).
-Locker rooms, bathrooms, etc. will be labeled with a red signal and NO cell phone usage will be permitted.
+A student may possess a cellular telephone or other electronic communication devices (ECD) in school, on school property, at after school activities and at school-related functions, provided that during school hours and on a school vehicle the cell phone or other ECD remains off.
 Also, during school activities when directed by the administrator or sponsor, cell phones and other ECDs shall be turned off and stored away out of sight.